matsim-org/matsim-libs/contribs/informed-mode-choice/README.md

 ## Config

 There is a dedicated config group named `InformedModeChoiceConfigGroup`, in which the annealing and used pruner can be configured.
+Please refer to the comments there for more information.